Scholarships

 Dryland training is twice weekly on Mondays and Wednesdays.
 Ice-skating is once weekly on Sundays.
 Early season training starts in September will continue until Thanksgiving.
 Our focus is on building strength, endurance, and mobility through plyometrics, ladder drills, hill climbs, body weight exercises, and other fun drills.
 Skiing is all about legs and core, so we are paying special attention to building and stabilizing these muscles.
 Dryland training is important to build strength, stamina, and power, but is also so essential for injury prevention once we begin training on snow.
 Please read specific program descriptions to know if the program you are participating in includes dryland training.

-This scholarship is awarded to those that excel within their discipline to help pay for expenses for national events.
+This award is presented to those that excel within their discipline to help pay for expenses for national events.

 Prior Recipients: